 If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-However, if it is a low level concern this should be reported to the DSL.
+All concerns will be recorded within the school's Staff Safe system (part of CPOMS) However, if it is a low level concern this should be reported to the DSL.
 Where there are concerns about the headteacher this should be referred to the chair of the governing board.

-In the event of concerns/allegations about the headteacher, this should be reported to the Chair of Governors (Mrs Nicky Campion), and to the local authority designated officer (LADO).
+In the event of concerns/allegations about the headteacher, where the headteacher is also the sole proprietor of an independent school, or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported to local authority designated officer (LADO).